 Favorite Matches #1: Shinsuke Nakamura vs Kota Ibushi

-For twenty-three years, Bret Hart vs. Stone Cold Steve Austin from the 1996 Survivor Series was my favorite wrestling match of all-time.
+For twenty-three years, Bret Hart vs. Stone Cold Steve Austin from the 1996 Survivor Series was my favorite wrestling match of all time.
 That all changed on January 4, 2015, at 5:30 A.M.
 EST as the IWGP Intercoientlal Title was defended in the co-main event of New Japan Pro Wrestling’s preeminent show, Wrestle Kingdom 9.
 Continue reading “Favorite Matches #1: Shinsuke Nakamura vs Kota Ibushi”

 Favorite Matches: Honorable Mentions

-Over the last couple of years, I’ve been on a quest to pen love letters to my ten favorite wrestling matches.
-Nine of them have already been written with one more to go.
-Professional wrestling, like any form of entertainment, is subjective.
-What I like is going to be different from what someone else enjoys, and that’s ok.
+What I like will be different from what someone else enjoys, and that’s ok.
 That is part of the reason why I wrote about each of these matches.
-To celebrate, not delineate, or force my opinion upon anyone.
+To celebrate, not delineate or force my opinion upon anyone.
 As my good buddy Dave once told me, “Hey, you like what you like.”
 Continue reading “Favorite Matches: Honorable Mentions”

 New Japan Pro Wrestling of America Announced